seoyeonc/TextSyn/README.md

 This repository contains the code and experimental setup for the research paper
 **"Synthetic Text as Data: On Usefulness and Limitations."**
-The study explores how GPT-generated text can be used as synthetic data to improve classification performance under data scarcity and imbalance scenarios.

 ---

 ## Files